 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.

 BluRay is a trademark of Blu-ray Disc Association (BDA).
+Energy Star is a registered trademark of Energy Star.
 Macrovision is a registered trademark of Macrovision Corporation.
 All other trademarks are the property of their respective owners.